The Big Picture On Getting A Mortgage For An LLC-Owned Rental Property:

 What’s an LLC?
 Do I Need One?

-Many real estate investors buy and own their rental properties under a limited liability company or LLC.
+You probably once wondered if you could buy a house in your business name.
+Well, many real estate investors buy and own their rental properties under a limited liability company or LLC.
 The idea is simple: it separates the legal liability between your personal assets and your company’s assets (AKA the property).

 So, if your tenant’s pit bull attacks Little Bobby down the street, and Bobby’s parents get lawsuit-happy and sue you, the most you could lose is the rental property, not your own house, car, engagement ring, and firstborn child.